 3. For clarification purposes, the time of FME (t(0)), pre-perturbation average frequency and post-perturbation average frequency, as defined in Section 8, Attachment J, Initial and Sustained Measurements for Primary Frequency Response, will be used for the verification process.
 The values of these metrics will be identified in the FME Report.

-4. The test is considered successful if the Generation Resource, ESR, or the Controllable Load Resource is able to meet a minimum of 75% of its initial Primary Frequency Response and 75% of its sustained Primary Frequency Response as calculated in the FMEs report posted on the Market Information System (MIS) Certified Area.
-Any Generation Resource, ESR, or Controllable Load Resource may use the FME report in lieu of testing.
+4. The test is considered successful if the Generation Resource, ESR, or the CLR is able to meet a minimum of 75% of its initial Primary Frequency Response and 75% of its sustained Primary Frequency Response as calculated in the FMEs report posted on the Market Information System (MIS) Certified Area.
+Any Generation Resource, ESR, or CLR may use the FME report in lieu of testing.

 a.
-The calculation of Generation Resources, ESRs, or Controllable Load Resources initial and sustained Primary Frequency Response is detailed in Section 8, Attachment J.
+The calculation of Generation Resources, ESRs, or CLRs initial and sustained Primary Frequency Response is detailed in Section 8, Attachment J.

 b.
 ERCOT shall evaluate initial and sustained Primary Frequency Response using an expected performance Governor droop of 5.78% for combined-cycle Resources.